humdrum-tools/humdrum-documentation/guide/ch10/index.md

 The <span class="option">L</span> option for <span class="unix">grep</span> causes the output to contain a list of files *not* containing the regular expression.
-For example, we could identify those works that don\'t bear any dedication:
+For example, we could identify those works that don't bear any dedication:

 ```bash
 grep -L '!!!ODE:' *